semaphoreci/docs/github-sso_5ccb29922c7d3a177d6e48c1.md

 Semaphore supports repositories hosted on GitHub with SAML single sign-on (SSO).
 This GitHub feature is available in the GitHub Enterprise Cloud offering.

-To authorize Semaphore to use GitHub for an organization with SSO enabled, you only need to grant orgnization access to Semaphore 2.0 app on GitHub.
+To authorize Semaphore to access repositories hosted on GitHub SSO, you need to grant Semaphore 2.0 access to your organization on GitHub.

 These are the steps to accomplish this: